grpc/proposal/A36-xds-for-servers.md

 ### Language-specifics

 The overall "wrapping" server API has many language-specific ramifications.
 We show each individual language's approach.
+For C++ and wrapped languages we just show a rough sketch of how they would be done and expect a followup gRFC for more implementation details.

 XdsClients may be shared without impacting this design.
 If shared, any mentions of "creating" or "shutting down" an XdsClient would simply mean "acquire a